thi-ng/umbrella/packages/parse/tpl.readme.md

 ### Rule transforms

-Furthermore, each rule can specify an optional rule transform function which will only be applied after the rule's parser has successfully completed.
+Furthermore, each rule can specify an optional rule transform function or even another parser rule, which will only be applied after the rule's parser has successfully completed.
 The transform is given at the end of a rule, separated by `=>`.

+If another parser rule is specified (via `<ruleid>`), it will be applied to result of the main rule in a separate parse context and its own results will be transplanted back into the main AST.

-Custom transforms can be supplied via an additional arg to `defGrammar()`.
+Custom transforms functions can be supplied via an additional arg to `defGrammar()`.
 The following default transforms are available by default (can be overwritten) and correspond to the [above mentioned transforms](#transformers):

 - `collect` - collect sub terms into array